dice-group/dice-template-library/README.md

 ### `limit_allocator`
 Allocator wrapper that limits the amount of memory that can be allocated through the inner allocator.
 If the limit is exceeded it will throw `std::bad_alloc`.

+### `DICE_MEMFN`
+MEMFN is a convenience macro that makes it easy to pass member functions as argument, e.g., to range adaptors.
+It eliminates boilerplate code by creating a lambda that captures this and perfectly forwards arguments to your member function.

 ### `pool_allocator`
 A memory arena/pool allocator with configurable allocation sizes.
 This is implemented